 13. Find Your Wedding Day Attire:

+One of the most exciting parts of wedding planning for many brides is finding the perfect dress!
 You can definitely purchase your wedding dress right off of the rack, but many wedding dresses will need to be special-ordered.
-To allow enough time to try on, order, alter and finally pick up your wedding dress, the best thing to do is to start shopping ten months before your wedding.
+To allow enough time to try on, order, alter, and finally pick up your wedding dress, the best thing to do is to start shopping ten months before your wedding.

 14. Select and Mail Wedding Stationery: